MozeBaltyk/Rkub/README.md

 ## Getting started

+1. Preparation steps:
-1. Clone this project on local machine which have an internet access and complete directory inside ./plugins/inventory/hosts.yml.
+- Clone this project on local machine which have an internet access.
+- Execute `Make prerequis` to install all prerequisites.
+- Complete directory inside `./plugins/inventory/hosts.yml`.

 2. Build your package by running (works on Debian-like and Redhat-like):
 ```sh